 Backpacking Thailand: How much does it cost?

 On an average budget of 30$ per day you could make your dream backpacking Thailand trip a reality.
-If you are planning to spend only a couple of weeks, push this up to $40.
-Then you could do pretty much whatever you would like.
+However, if you are planning to spend only a couple of weeks in Thailand, push this up to $40 and you will have the adventure of a lifetime.

-You will also have to stay away from alcohol and not really do any activities to travel on $15 a day.
+You will also have to stay away from alcohol and not really do any activities if you travel on $15 a day.
 If you wish to visit Thailand for the sake of visiting Thailand, which we very much doubt that you do.
 Then yes, you could make this budget work.
 But if you want to have fun ….

 Have a budget of $30 per day and you will have a far better time.
 Keep in mind that this is a budget for backpacking Thailand.
 This is a country where all tastes are catered for.
 From hostels and guesthouses all the way up to five star hotels.
 So be careful.
 This is a Southeast Asian paradise where it is very easy to blow your weekly budget on a crazy Thai night out.
 Be careful and watch your expenses and you will be fine.